Howard-GitHub/PostItNoteToDoList/README.md

 #### For the starting dashboard:
 - Click on the plus button to create a section
-- Click on the trash button for the sections to become deletable
+- Click on the trash button for the sections to become deletable when you click on a section
-  - Once the sections become deletable, click on the section you want to delete
-  - Click on the "Back" button on the top left for the sections to not be deletable
+- Click on the "Back" button on the top left to exit the delete mode

 #### For inside a section:
-- Click on the "Edit" button on the top right
+- Click on the "Edit" button on the top right to edit a section
-   - Click on the section title textarea to edit the title of the entire section
-   - Click on the plus button to create a to-do-list
-     - Click on the "Add Header" button to create a header
-      - Click on the textarea to start editing the header
-      - Click on the "Remove Header" button to remove the header
-     - Click on the "Add Task" button to create a task
-      - Click on the textarea to start editing the task name
-     - Click on the trash button for the to-do-lists to become deletable
+- In the edit mode, all textareas, such as for the section title, the to-list-header, and the tasks, become editable
-       - Once the to-do-lists become deletable, click on the to-do-list you want to delete
-       - Click on the "Back" button on the top left for the to-do-lists to net be deletable
+- The buttons to modify a section will also appear in edit mode
-   - Click on the "Done" button on the top right to exit the edit mode
+- Post-it-note to-do-lists are also deletable after clicking on the trash button in edit mode and you can exit the delete mode by clicking on "Back"
-   - Click on a task to remove a task (This is doable only when the user is not in edit mode)
+- Tasks are deletable when clicked on when the program is not in edit mode
 - Click on the "Dashboard" button on the top left to exit the section

 ## Technologices Used
 - React